hideouts-io/Interface-Sentinel/README.md

 sudo rm -rf "/Library/Application Support/MenuBarNetToggle"
 ```

-These commands target only files created by Interface Sentinel.
-The configuration is deleted and cannot be recovered unless it was backed up separately.
+These paths are created by Interface Sentinel.
+Removing the application-support directory permanently deletes its configuration.

 ### 4. Remove the application